Window into virus surge: Death, recovery at Houston hospital

 Asked what she would tell people outside the hospital about the virus, she said: “The only thing I can do is to live to be that example for them.
 You don’t take anything for granted.”

-United Memorial, already near capacity, could soon be filled, Varon says, as he braces to see what 4th of July celebrations might bring.
-Some people gathered for the holiday even as Abbott instituted new restrictions on outdoor get-togethers and required mask-wearing indoors.
+United Memorial, already near capacity, could soon be filled, Varon says, as he braces to see what Fourth of July celebrations might bring.
+Some people gathered for the holiday even as Texas Gov. Greg Abbott instituted new restrictions on outdoor get-togethers and required mask-wearing indoors.

 After Varon’s team did three rounds of compressions on the widow, he stopped them.
 “Thank you, everybody,” he said.
 The 10 people around the bed filed out of the room, one of them sighing.
 The machines around her continued to beep.